The "Pianoforte" -

 name originate?

-Have you ever heard the modern piano referred to as a
+Perhaps you have heard the modern piano referred to as a

 "pianoforte"?
 Where did this name originate and why?